-•In January 2021, we acquired all of the assets of BJN Technologies, LLC, an innovative engineering solutions provider that was founded in 2014.
-With the acquisition, we formed the Helios Center of Engineering Excellence, LLC ("Engineering Center" or "Helios Engineering") to centralize our innovation and technology advancements to better leverage existing talents across the electronics segment initially, and then throughout all of Helios.
+•In January 2021, we acquired all of the assets of BJN Technologies, LLC, an innovative engineering solutions provider, and formed the Helios Center of Engineering Excellence, LLC ("HCEE").
+This allowed us to centralize our innovation and technology advancements to better leverage Helios' product portfolio and global talent.

-•In July 2021, we completed another flywheel acquisition with NEM S.r.l. ("NEM"), an innovative hydraulic solutions company providing customized material handling, construction, industrial vehicle and agricultural applications to its global customer base, predominantly in Europe and Asia.
-NEM is ideally located in northern Italy's Emilia Romagna region, one of the world's most innovative and technology-friendly areas in the hydraulics industry.
-NEM enhances the Helios electro-hydraulic product offering, provides geographic expansion and adds scale to address new markets.
-Importantly, the added technology and applications expertise enables us to grow our original equipment manufacturer ("OEM") business throughout the world by leveraging NEM's strong brand name in the Cartridge Valve Technology ("CVT") OEM markets in Europe.
+•In July 2021, we completed the acquisition of NEM S.r.l. ("NEM"), an innovative hydraulic solutions company providing customized material handling, construction, industrial vehicle and agricultural applications to its global customer base, predominantly in Europe and Asia.
+Located in northern Italy's Emilia Romagna region, one of the world's most innovative and technology-friendly areas in the hydraulics industry, NEM enhances Helios' electro-hydraulic product offering, provides geographic expansion and adds scale to address new markets.
+NEM enables us to grow our original equipment manufacturer ("OEM") business throughout the world by leveraging their strong brand name in the Cartridge Valve Technology ("CVT") OEM markets in Europe.

-•In October 2021, we completed the acquisition of assets related to the electronic control systems and parts business of Shenzhen Joyonway Electronics & Technology Co., Ltd and its related entities (collectively "Joyonway").
-Joyonway is a fast-growing developer of control panels, software, systems and accessories for the health and wellness industry.
+•In October 2021, we completed the acquisition of assets related to the electronic control systems business of Shenzhen Joyonway Electronics & Technology Co., Ltd and its related entities (collectively "Joyonway").
+Joyonway is a developer of control panels, software, systems and accessories for the health and wellness industry.
 Joyonway operates from two locations in China, Shenzhen and Dongguan, both of which are in the hub of electronics and software development in China.
-Joyonway complements the electronic controls platform from our Balboa Water Group acquisition by bringing an innovative portfolio of new solutions, strengthening our supply chain through broader geographic reach, increasing our manufacturing capacity to meet growing global demand, as well as better servicing 'in the region for the region'.
+Joyonway complements the electronic controls platform from our Balboa Water Group acquisition by bringing an innovative portfolio of new solutions, strengthening our supply chain through broader geographic reach, increasing our manufacturing capacity to meet global demand over time, as well as better servicing 'in the region for the region'.